ngrx/platform/projects/ngrx.io/content/guide/component-store/read.md

 }
 </code-example>

-Similar to the `computed` function, the `selectSignal` method also accepts the equality function to stop the recomputation of the deeper dependency chain if two values are determined to be equal.
+The `selectSignal` method also accepts an equality function to stop the recomputation of the deeper dependency chain if two values are determined to be equal.

 ## `state` signal